Pi-0r-Tau/EPI-LENS/README.md

 - Local Video Analysis now has an overlay for optional metrics, with user preferences saved to local storage.
 The metric that are accessible via this overlay are:
   - Saturated Red Detection
   - Contrast Sensitivity

+Red flash boundaries and transition events

+Saturated Red Detection must be toggled on via fileanalyzer.js/html.
+- Red states:
+Binary state of each frame based on red content, returns an array of 0s and 1s indicating if flashing is active in each individual frame

+- Red Transitions:
+Change detection for red state between consecutive frames, returns an array of 0s and 1s indicating frames where the red state has flipped from the previous frame

 ## Recent updates to metrics
 - Patterned stimulus score